English grammar: Nouns

-Many common suffixes form nouns from other nouns or from other types of words, such as -age (as in shrinkage), -hood (as in sisterhood), and so on, although many nouns are base forms not containing any such suffix (such as cat, grass, France).
-Nouns are also often created by conversion of verbs or adjectives, as with the words talk and reading (a boring talk, the assigned reading).
+Many common suffixes form nouns from other nouns or from other types of words, such as -age (shrinkage), -hood (sisterhood), and so on, though many nouns are base forms containing no such suffix (cat, grass, France).
+Nouns are also created by converting verbs and adjectives, as with the words talk and reading (a boring talk, the assigned reading).

-Nouns are sometimes classified semantically (by their meanings) as proper nouns and common nouns (Cyrus, China vs. frog, milk) or as concrete nouns and abstract nouns (book, laptop vs. embarrassment, prejudice).
+Nouns are sometimes classified semantically (by their meanings) as proper and common nouns (Cyrus, China vs frog, milk) or as concrete and abstract nouns (book, laptop vs embarrassment, prejudice).
 A grammatical distinction is often made between count (countable) nouns such as clock and city, and non-count (uncountable) nouns such as milk and decor.
-Some nouns can function both as countable and as uncountable such as the word "wine" (This is a good wine, I prefer red wine).
+Some nouns can function both as countable and as uncountable such as "wine" in This is a good wine.